The Rotary Club of Bendigo invests in our future leaders and philanthropists by funding scholarships for undergraduate and graduate study.

 Rotary peace fellowships are available to candidates who want to participate in a master’s degree or certificate program at one of our six partner universities.

-Learn about our Agricultural Scholarship being offered for 2022 below:
+Learn about our Agricultural Scholarship being offered below:

 The successful student will:

-• Have completed secondary school in Bendigo during 2021;
+Have completed secondary school or Certificate IV (Agriculture) in Bendigo during 2023;

-• Have been offered a place at to study agriculture at University or a post-secondary agricultural college**;
+Have been offered a place at to study agriculture at University or a post-secondary agricultural college (see eligible courses below);

 Bachelor of Agricultural Science